 There are literally millions of things that can (and do) go wrong with rentals.
 Whether it’s tenants who trash the place, or the discovery of asbestos tile under the carpet in the family room, or a hurricane, or a tanking housing market, every day that you own a home, you’re exposing yourself to loss and/or liability.
 And that’s fine, but be sure that you’re being realistic about the what-ifs.

-That Doesn’t Mean You Shouldn’t Rent
+That Doesn’t Mean You Shouldn’t Become A Landlord

 Now, there may be some semi-good reasons to hold on to a home that is costing you money.
 Perhaps it is a great house, in an area where you’re likely to return, and it’s OK that you aren’t making money on it right now.
 Maybe you are absolutely, positively sure about where you will retire, and you bought a house there and you’re willing to shell out a little each month to have that house in the future.
-But even in those situations, you should have a have a true understanding of what that house could cost you so that you’re making an educated decision and not just blindly throwing money.
+But even in those situations, you should have a true understanding of what that house could cost you so that you’re making an educated decision and not just blindly throwing money.
 If you’re not considering opportunity cost, long-term tax consequences, and exposure to loss, then you don’t have any idea whether your investment property is actually a good long-term investment.
 And if you’re not making at least a small profit each month, you’re definitely not covering the opportunity cost and the tax liabilities.

 Please, please: if you own a rental property, sit down with a financial professional to be sure that you completely understand all the short-term and long-term consequences of owning that property.